Quarkus MCP Server

 </dependency>

 If you use the stdio transport then your app should not write anything to the standard output.
-Logging in the console is automatically disabled.
+Quarkus console logging is automatically redirected to the standard error.
 And the standard output stream is set to "null" when the app is started by default.

 |